Recoskie/JDasm/index.md

 Supports analyzing and editing AVI video files.

+## Contributing a file format.

+If you wish to contribute a Format.
+Then put it under the format folder.

+The following link to the <a href="https://gist.github.com/Recoskie/1c75264cb072aaf41e871ffd2a1f7370">template</a> will allow you to add new formats to JDisassembly quickly.

 # x86 Boot sectors.

 A boot sector is the first 512 bytes of a disk that contains machine instructions for a blank computer to start running at address 0.